 “In Scott Coffina, I can tell you that you have someone with unquestionable integrity,” Governor Christie said.

 Prosecutor Coffina joined the Christie Administration from Drinker Biddle & Reath, LLP, where he was a partner in the firm’s White Collar Defense and Corporate Investigations practice group.
-His practice focused on representing corporate, university and individual clients in internal investigations, False Claims Act litigation, political‐legal controversies, and additional civil, criminal or regulatory enforcement actions.
+His practice focused on representing corporate, university and individual clients in internal investigations, False Claims Act litigation, political‐legal controversies, and other enforcement actions.
 He has also been a partner at Montgomery McCracken in Philadelphia and began his legal career as an Associate at Wiley Rein in Washington, DC.

 Prosecutor Coffina received his undergraduate degree from Cornell University and his law degree from the University of Pennsylvania Law School.
 He is admitted to the bars of New Jersey, Pennsylvania, and the District of Columbia, as well as the United States Supreme Court.
 He resides in Marlton with his wife and three sons.